 Parents, caregivers and family members are welcome to visit as they wish.

-If your child is staying in hospital overnight, we provide a bed for one caregiver.
+If your child is staying overnight, we provide a bed for one caregiver.

 Please note: Meals are not supplied for the caregiver.

-A supermarket and garage is two minutes walk from the hospital.
+A supermarket and garage is two minutes walk from the facility.

-A hospital social worker is available to discuss any needs or problems you may have.
+A social worker is available to discuss any needs or problems you may have.

 Is this page useful?